-- “Former African Dictator Mobutu Sese Seko” followed up his Vice article Ron Paul Is A Racist Leprechaun with numerous scans of Paul's old newsletters and a damning review of their contents at his personal blog, where he also has replies to common pro-Paul arguments.
+- “Former African Dictator Mobutu Sese Seko” followed up his Vice articles Ron Paul Is A Racist Leprechaun and Yeah, Ron Paul Is A Racist After All with numerous scans of Paul's old newsletters and a damning review of their contents at his personal blog, where he also has replies to common pro-Paul arguments.

 - Respectful Insolence has a long post providing links to troubling information about Ron Paul, including a lot about his alliance with quack medicine.

 - Alternet's Adele M. Stan has 5 Reasons Progressives Should Treat Ron Paul with Extreme Caution, including a close relationship with scary Christian theocrats.

 - Phenry has a four part Daily Kos diary hitting a range of highlights:

 - Michelle Goldberg at the Daily Beast explores Paul's relationship with Christian Reconstructionism, illuminating why Paul's faux libertarianism is winning the support of many Christian theocrats.

 - Wonkette has a list of poorly-supported comments from Ron Paul about the Constitutionality of various topics.